kapilsh/personal-website/_posts/2018-08-26-local-linear-regression.markdown

 ## Local Linear Regression

-As I mentioned in the previous article, in kernel smoothing out-of-sample prediction on the edges and in sparse In **Local Linear Regression**, we try to reduce this bias to first order by fitting straight lines instead of local constants.
+As I mentioned in the previous article, in kernel smoothing out-of-sample predictions on the edges and in sparse regions can have significant errors and bias.
+In **Local Linear Regression**, we try to reduce this bias to first order by fitting straight lines instead of local constants.

 Local linear regression solves a weighted least squares problem at each out-of-sample point $x_0$, geiven by: